AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 **Expected output**

-The GUI displays the person list, just like with the [add](#adding-a-person-add) command, but with the specified person removed from it.
+The GUI displays the person list command, but with the specified person removed from it.
 The persons that came after the deleted person will shift up to fill the gap and their indices will be updated accordingly.
+See [add](#adding-a-person-add) for a similar example of the expected output.

 Before running `delete 1`: